-Myra Greene is a photographer and the 2016 – 17 Distinguished Visiting Scholar at Spelman College.
-The artist enjoys exploring photographic processes that engage issues about the body, memory, the absorption of culture, and the ever-shifting identity of African Americans.
-In 2013, Greene started experimenting with African fabrics as a material and pattern to explore her own relationship to culture through the deconstruction and reconstruction of textiles.
-Her current projects include creating protest quilts as a means to think about the act of sewing and art making as protest.
+Photographer Myra Greene supervises the photography major in the Spelman College Department of Art & Visual Culture.
+As an artist Greene explores photographic processes that engage issues about the body, memory, the absorption of culture, and the ever-shifting identity of African Americans.
+In 2013, Greene started experimenting with African fabrics to investigate her own relationship to culture through the deconstruction and reconstruction of textiles.
+Her current projects include creating protest quilts as a means to think about the act of sewing and art-making as protest.

 Character Recognition is a series of ambrotype self-portraits.
 The intimate portraits, character studies of sorts, tightly frame the artist’s face and, specifically, close-up views of her ears, eyes, nose, and mouth.
 By employing ambrotypes, which first came into use in the early 1850s, Greene deliberately recalls a medium that has been outmoded for more than a century.

 On the series, Greene explains:“Confronted with an upswell of bigotry both personal and public, I was forced to ask myself, ‘What do people see when they look at me?
 Am I nothing but Black?
 Is that skin tone enough to describe my nature and expectation in life?
 Do my strong teeth make me a strong worker?
 Does my character resonate louder than my skin tone?’
 Using a photographic process linked to the times of ethnographic classification, I repeatedly explore my ethnic features in Character Recognition.
 The lessons learned are haunting and frightening in these modern times.”